-Yes and no. Our main offices are in Cleveland, OH in the United States, and we have a support center in the United Kingdom as well, but support is available all over the world.
-With customers in 46 countries, we are very familiar with the issues in supporting companies in different locales.
+Yes and no. Our main offices are in Cleveland, OH in the United States but support is available all over the world.
+With customers in 48 countries, we are very familiar with the issues in supporting companies in different locales.
 When a problem arises, our developers and support staff are prepared to deal with it no matter where the customer resides.

 9) How do I know Genii Software will still be there next week or next year?

 There are never any absolute guarantees, but Genii Software has been around since 1994, and providing Notes solutions and supporting Notes customers since 1995.
-While bigger companies have failed with the dot com bust or simply through overreaching, we have stayed strong and grown by focusing on our areas of expertise and by never forgetting the customer.
+While bigger companies have failed with the dot com bust or the latest global recession, or simply through overreaching, we have stayed strong and grown by focusing on our areas of expertise and by never forgetting the customer.